 I stood in the middle of the garden.
 The sun shone down and tried to melt the blue out of the sky.
 In front of me, a big Hydrangea bush dipped.
 Something moved, fell and rose again.
 Something black.
-It dropped….
-Mhmm.
+It dropped… Mhmm.

 “You see it?
 Landed over there.
 Bird of paradise flowers.
 Look.”
 Danaus plexippus.
 Monarch butterfly.
 His steps stopped right behind me.
 I looked him square in the eyes, but I couldn’t read anything in them.
 The insect moved across the orange flower.
 “They’re bigger than I thought.”
 He told me lazily leaning on my shoulder.
 His weight and warmth attached itself to me… I felt a tiny click somewhere inside.
-The click of two magnets meeting.
+The click of two magnets meet.
 His breath smelled of coffee and liquor.
 “You know it by name?
 Don’tcha, doc?”

 Breathing was always hard with him around.
 Speaking even more, so I swallowed instead.
 He snuggled with my nape.
 “Why do you always smell so good?”
 He hummed into my hair.